-Step 2 Configure the settings in Table 26-11.
+Step 2 Configure the settings, referencing the information in Table 26-11.

-Table 26-11 Update and Upgrade Settings
+Table 26-11Update and Upgrade Settings

 Setting Description Automatic Updates Choose whether or not to enable automatic updates of the security components.
 If you choose automatic updates, enter the time interval.
 The default is enabled and the update interval is 5 minutes.
 Upgrade Notifications Choose whether to display a notification at the top of the Web Interface when a new upgrade to AsyncOS is available.
 The appliance only displays this notification for administrators.
-For more information, see Available Upgrade Notifications, page 26-33.
+For more information, see Available Upgrade Notifications, page 26-34.